jtgi/automod/README.md

 cd automod
 pnpm install
 cp .env.example .env
-# Update .env with your configuration, see .env.example for instructions
+# Update .env with your configuration, see [.env.example](/.env.example) for instructions
 pnpm run dev
 ```

 ## Deployment

-Automod is just a standard remix app.
+- Automod is a standard remix app.
 You can deploy it anywhere that supports Docker, Remix, or Node.
+- A separate Redis and Postgres instance is required as well as other 3rd party api keys, make sure to review the [environment variables](/.env.example) required.

 ### With Docker